 Stress, overworking, concurrent task scheduling, and pairing up the right set of team mates can all impact how members collaborate.
 Meaning these are key areas that PMs and and team leaders need to be focused on from the get-go.
 No matter your locale.

 So with more flexibility and control in the work day, less time in heavy commute traffic, and effective resource management strategies in place, getting the best collaborative efforts from your team doesn’t have to be difficult.
-And might even be easier to implement within these new hybrid systems.
+And might even be easier to implement within these new hybrid workplace models.

 Key takeaways for enabling collaboration: